angular/angular/aio/content/guide/transition-and-triggers.md

 Here's an example of using keyframes to create a pulse effect:

 *   The original `open` and `closed` states, with the original changes in height, color, and opacity, occurring over a timeframe of 1 second
-*   A keyframes sequence inserted in the middle that causes the button to appear to pulsate irregularly over the course of that same 1 second timeframe
+*   A keyframes sequence inserted in the middle that causes the button to appear to pulsate irregularly over the course of that same 1-second timeframe

 <div class="lightbox">